-In 2017, the Compensation Committee continued to grant performance-based RSUs in lieu of granting stock options to our named executive officers.
-This decision was based, in part, on the Compensation Committee's belief that performance-based RSUs drive performance on specific financial metrics that will translate into long-term stockholder value creation.
-We also believe a combination of performance and time-based RSUs effectively balance pay-for-performance and retention objectives.
+In 2019, the Compensation Committee continued to grant PRSUs in lieu of granting stock options to our named executive officers.
+This decision was based, in part, on the Compensation Committee's continued belief that PRSUs drive performance on specific financial metrics that will translate into long-term stockholder value creation.
+For our CEO and COO, we believe a combination of performance and time-based RSUs effectively balance pay-for-performance and retention objectives.
+Our remaining named executive officers were awarded multi-year PRSUs that vest based on the achievement of individual performance goals.

-The following table presents the equity award grants to our named executive officers for 2017.
+The following table presents the equity award grants to our named executive officers for 2019: